yearn/yearn-vaults-v3/TECH_SPEC.md

 In any case, to be compatible with the vault, they need to implement the following functions, which are a subset of ERC4626 vaults:
 - asset(): view returning underlying asset
-- vault(): view returning vault this strategy is plugged to
 - totalAssets(): view returning current amount of assets.
 It can include rewards valued in `asset` ¡
 - maxDeposit(address): view returning the amount max that the strategy can take safely
 - deposit(assets, receiver): deposits `assets` amount of tokens into the strategy. it can be restricted to vault only or be open
 - maxWithdraw(address): view returning how many asset can the vault take from the vault at any given point in time
 - withdraw(assets, receiver, owner): withdraws `assets` amount of tokens from the strategy
+- redeem(shares, receiver, owner): redeems `shares` of the strategy for the underlying asset.
 - balanceOf(address): return the number of shares of the strategy that the address has
+- convertToAssets(shares: uint256): Converts `shares` into the corresponding amount of asset.
+- convertToShares(assets: uint256): Converts `assets` into the corresponding amount of shares.
+- previewWithdraw(assets: uint256): Converst `assets` into the corresponding amount of shares rounding up.

 This means that the vault can deposit into any ERC4626 vault but also that a non-compliant strategy can be implemented provided that these functions have been implemented (even in a non ERC4626 compliant way).

 ## ERC4626 compliance
 Vault Shares are ERC4626 compliant.

-The most important implication is that `withdraw` and `redeem` functions as presented in ERC4626, if no queue_manager is set the liquidity to redeem shares will just be the one in the vault.
-No strategies will be passed to the redeem function to withdraw from with the ERC4626 compliant `withdraw` and `redeem` function.
+The most important implication is that `withdraw` and `redeem` functions as presented in ERC4626, with the ability to add two additional non-standard options.

-## Emergency Operation
+1. max_loss: The amount in basis points that the withdrawer will accept as a loss.
+I.E. 100 = 1% loss accepted.
+2. strategies: This is an array of strategies to use as the withdrawal queue instead of the default queue.

 ### Shutdown mode
 In the case the current roles stop fulfilling their responsibilities or something else happens, the EMERGENCY_MANAGER can shutdown the vault.